basnijholt/arxiv-feed-mailer/README.md

 ## How to use
 ### Setup arXiv feed checker with private variables
-Edit the variables in `private-file.py`.
+Edit the variables in `private_variables.py`.

-Because your computer might not be running 24/7, I run this script multiple times per day (between 06:00 and 21:00 every hour).
+Because your computer might not be on 24/7, I run this script multiple times per day (between 06:00 and 21:00 every hour).
 I do this by adding a cron job at my Raspberry Pi, by using `crontab -e` and then adding:
 ```
 0 6-21/1 * * * /usr/bin/python /home/pi/arxiv-feed-mailer/send_arxiv.py >> /home/pi/arxiv-feed-mailer/send.log 2>&1
 ```